It’s been a looooooooong time! College is a bitch, as I’m sure many of you know!

 Human Societies (part II)

-The people of Jarmund are strongly traditional whose culture haven’t changed much in the last centuries.
+The people of Jarmund, whose culture haven’t changed much in the last centuries, are strongly traditional.
 Each tribe has a chief who is always the best warrior of the tribe – the position is not hereditary.
 When the chief dies, the warriors of the tribe gather to decide the most suitable successor.
 If a consensus can’t be reached (and it almost never can), the matter is settled with a duel – or a series of duels.
-Jards love stories, but don’t have a strong writing tradicion.
+Jards love stories, but don’t have a strong writing tradition.
 Tales are passed from generation to generation.
 Religion-wise, they venerate an extensive pantheon of gods, of whom the most important is Durgjar, the god of the mountains.
 They, however, don’t pray much, and priests are rare.

 Jards value prowess in battle, and have little proficiency in diplomacy.
 They obtain most of their food by hunting, and although they do have a few farms on the fertile lands of the south of Jarmund, they are insufficient.
 Therefore, they are constantly raiding laranyan settlements for food.
 They also take as many captives as possible.
 These unfortunate souls are sold to rich Zhalnian merchants, for the Jards themselves find the use of slaves unsavory.

 Well, that’s all I have for today!
 Remember, everything I write here is a mere WIP.
 I’m still working on other details and changing a lot of stuff!

 … Okay, maybe not THAT better.
 And totally NOT ripped off from the Pathfinder Core Rulebook (*cough*).